 Ask About the Builder’s Process

-Construction delays can quickly bust your budget and unexpected costs can make your dream home feel like a nightmare.
-Ask questions upfront about your home builder’s construction process.
+Construction delays can quickly bust your budget, and unexpected costs can make your dream home feel like a nightmare.
+Ask questions up front about your home builder’s construction process.
 When will building begin?
 When will it be complete?
-What is the Total Project Cost?
+What is the total project cost?
 What kind of price protection does your builder offer?
-A reputable builder will be able to offer clearly defined benchmarks for the completion of your home and a track record of delivering homes on time.
+A reputable builder with a track record of delivering homes on time will be able to clearly define benchmarks for the completion of your home.